ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 Tensor mode
 ^^^^^^^^^^^

-Tensor modes allow users to specify the order or labels of the input strides that define the dimensional data relationship.
+Tensor modes let users specify the order or labels of the input strides that define the dimensional data relationship.
 They describe the data’s memory layout and spatial relationships.

 --------------------------------